Institutional Review Board

 For more information about consent forms see this resource from The Office for Human Research Protections.

 You'll be notified via email after your application has been reviewed.
-The notification you receive will state whether the BCC IRB approved or denied your proposal and what steps you need to take.
+The notification you receive will state whether the IRB approved or denied your proposal and what steps you need to take.